WillSams/samswebs-4.0/web/docs/using-storybook-to-drive-development.md

 This is a script to help guide you through the process of driving development in a React/Redux application.
 The goal of this tutorial is help you get a feel for the process of implementing a new feature in a React+Redux application based on the conventions used in this codebase.

-The feature we'll be providing the abilitly to clone a hotel reservation.
+The feature we'll be providing the ability to clone a hotel reservation.
+It doesn't make sense, just go with it.
 The instructions are written in a way that assumes you are using a Unix-based system.
 If you are using Windows, please use [WSL](https://learn.microsoft.com/en-us/windows/wsl/about), [Git Bash](https://gitforwindows.org/), or [Msys2](https://www.msys2.org/).  **For the path of least resistance, I recommend WSL.**

 ## TOC